Ship from a bird's-eye view

 What are the latest trends for hybrid ships?

-Let’s look at what the future holds for hybrid vessels.
-Here are the top seven trends that we’ll see over the next decade – and what they might mean for you.
+The latest trends for hybrid ships indicate what the future holds for hybrid vessels.
+There are seven fascinating trends that we’ll see in the coming years.
+What could they mean for you?

 1. New battery types are becoming available

 All marine batteries are lithium-ion batteries, similar to ones from the automotive and energy industries.
-Now we’re starting to see the introduction of new lithium-ion battery chemistries for marine use alongside the common nickel-manganese-cobalt (NMC) batteries, including:
+Now we’re starting to see the introduction of new lithium-ion battery chemistries for use on ships.

 What does this mean for ship owners?